-Regina Puckett has worked in the field of Early Childhood Education for 28 years, dedicating herself to promoting the Developmentally Appropriate Practices philosophy.
+Regina Puckett is the leader for the Child Care and Spirit Play groups.
+She has worked in the field of Early Childhood Education for 28 years, dedicating herself to promoting the Developmentally Appropriate Practices philosophy.
 She has an associate’s degree in Early Childhood Development and Childcare Management, a Montessori Preschool certification, and a Montessori Infant-Toddler certification.
 She is currently pursuing a bachelor’s degree in Early Childhood Education and Administration.
 She has been a registered trainer with the Texas Early Childhood Professional Development System in the state of Texas since 2010, provides clock hour trainings, and teaches CDA classes for Houston area early childhood educators.
 She is an atheist, practices Buddhism, and enjoys teaching children about world religions, the UU principals and social-emotional skills.
 She lives with her husband Ken and son Adrian in Houston, Texas.
 When not working, she loves to cook, bake, garden, play lousy piano and read.